-- Feedback and Complaint Handling Procedure - Workplace Complaint Handling Procedure which supports staff to raise any matters, grievances or concerns they may have in relation to their work or work environment, other persons or decisions affecting their employment or engagement. - BSL Bullying, Stalking, Cyber-Bullying and Workplace Violence Policy - Standard complaint mechanisms, both internal and external, for volunteers, service users and their advocates. - Safeguarding Reporting & Incident Management Procedure which includes mandatory reporting by staff of witnessed, suspected or alleged incidents of child abuse. - Exercising of rights under the terms of their contract by contractors and suppliers.
+- Feedback and Complaint Handling Procedure - o Feedback and Complaints Form - Workplace Complaint Handling Procedure which supports staff to raise any matters, grievances or concerns they may have in relation to their work or work environment, other persons or decisions affecting their employment or engagement. - BSL Bullying, Stalking, Cyber-Bullying and Workplace Violence Policy - Standard complaint mechanisms, both internal and external, for volunteers, service users and their advocates. - Safeguarding Reporting & Incident Management Procedure which includes mandatory reporting by staff of witnessed, suspected or alleged incidents of child abuse. - Exercising of rights under the terms of their contract by contractors and suppliers.